 He helped establish a men’s healing group out of the North Point Douglas Women’s Centre.
 He also works extensively with Winnipeg‘s most vulnerable people affected by homelessness, post-traumatic stress, addiction, mental health issues, domestic violence, gang involvement and sexual exploitation through the OPK and Action Therapy programs and the Manitoba Youth Justice system.
 He visits institutions and supports people as they transition from prison and gang life.

-Mitch is a pipe carrier and a 25 year Sundancer.
-He has kept the fire for the Grandmothers Council, Sisters in Spirit, and many more national and ceremonial events.
+Mitch Bourbonniere developed a program called Lateral Empathy that involves groups of young volunteers collecting and delivering donations of food, clothing, furniture and household goods to those in need.
+This group also volunteers at Indigenous ceremonies across southern Manitoba, during Sundance season.
+He is a pipe carrier and a 25-year Sundancer.
+He has kept the fire for the Grandmothers Council, Sisters in Spirit, and many national and ceremonial events.